issus/altium-library/README.md

 ### Footprints
 Every part has a footprint created to match it's manufacturers recommended footprint by the manufacturer, or lacking that, an IPC Compliant footprint for the manufacturers specific package sizing.
 There are no generic footprints within this library, everything is manufacturer specific.

 Every footprint must have a high quality, dimensionally accurate, accurately coloured 3d model.
 For complex parts (connectors like modular jacks), the manufacturers model is preferred however is always fully coloured and checked for accuracy against their drawings and modified as required.
+I've found issues with the accuracy of the manufacturer issued model from most models, where they do not match the datasheet - every instance has been checked with the manufacturer and many have re-issued their 3d models because of these checks.

 Basic parts (TSSOP/SOP/Resistors etc) I have created every model from scratch in SolidWorks, if the manufacturers dimensions vary from the JEDEC standard, they receive their own version of the 3d model (see SOT-23-3..)
 For ultra basic parts with no features (QFN/DFN), a black basic Altium 3D extrusion is used of the correct size.

 Every part's centre position is where the Pick and place head should grab the part.
 For companies running their own Pick and Place machine, this is very convenient compare to centres at pin 1/centre of pads - your pick and place export list now has centres in the correct location.

 Every part has all it's surface mount footprints added, whether I use them or not.
-PDIP footprints do not exist.
+PDIP footprints do not exist, except for connectors.
 All passives are available in 0402, 0603, 0805 and 1206, sometimes also 1210 footprints at the least.

 ### Symbols